-This improvement is typically construction of a new curb and gutter and sidewalk improvement.
-This will add new sidewalks where there presently is no sidewalk and also complete gaps sidewalks.
-This also provides for bike lanes along designated routes.
+This improvement is typically the construction of a new curb and gutter and sidewalk improvement.
+This will add new sidewalks where there presently is no sidewalkand complete gaps in sidewalks.
+This also potentially provides for bike lanes along designated routes.